geekammo/learn-website-source/_posts/2014-06-11-creating-fonts-for-microview.md

 ![MicroView Font Hack - Codehead Center Cell](/images/Codehead_Center_Cell.png)

-This result is almost perfect except there is still empty space on the right of the 9 glyph, and at the bottom of all the numbers.
-We can't correct this space further because Codehead Font Generator does not allow for a custom image size, so we will correct this with an image editor later.
+This result is almost perfect except there is still empty space on the right of the "9" glyph, and at the bottom of all the numbers.
+We can't further improve the font spacing in Codehead Font Generator, because it doesn't allow custom image sizes, so we'll correct the font in an image editor later.

 Click File, then Export Bitmap (BMP), save the file as `12x24Font.bmp`